terryzyu/csc301/README.md

 This is code for CSC 301, Data Structures II, at DePaul University.
-Please don't mind the profanity
+<br>Please don't mind the profanity